Pivot-Madagascar/pridec_gee/labNotebook-pridec-gee.md

 this means it should mostly be ready for Docker, but I can work on that next week.

+There also seems to be an issue with the sen2 indicators being super different than those gotten through javascript.
+I need to investigate that function

 **TO DO:**
+- add call to start analytics to the workflow
+- troubleshoot sen2 indicators
 - functionality for deleting old climate data when needed: I think this can just be my own util script in `pridec-utils`
 - add tests
 - combine into an actual package? or just leave as is within docker